St Ives Bay Line: Community rail

-The St Ives Bay Line is one of the railway lines supported by the Devon and Cornwall Rail Partnership, an organisation formed in 1991 to promote railway services in the area.
+The St Ives Bay Line is one of the railway lines supported by the Devon and Cornwall Rail Partnership (DCRP), an organisation formed in 1991 to promote railway services in the area.
 The line is promoted by many means such as regular timetable and scenic line guides, as well as leaflets highlighting leisure opportunities such as walking, birdwatching, and visiting country pubs.

-A St Ives Bay Line rail ale trail was launched in 2005 to encourage rail travellers to use the railway and visit 14 participating pubs near the line.

-During the period that Wessex Trains operated the service (2001-05), one of their Class 153 trains carried the name St Ives Bay Line and a blue livery with large coloured pictures promoting the line.

 The branch was designated as a community railway line in July 2005, being one of seven pilots for the Department for Transport's Community Rail Development Strategy.
-This aims to increase the number of passengers and reduce costs to make lightly used railways more economically sustainable.
-Among its aims are a higher-frequency of service, to introduce local tickets and ticket vending machines, and public art on the stations promoting the line as the artistic gateway to St Ives.
+This aimed to increase the number of passengers and reduce costs to make lightly used railways more economically sustainable.
+Among the DCRP's aims are a higher-frequency of service, to introduce local tickets and ticket vending machines, and public art on the stations promoting the line as the artistic gateway to St Ives.

+Wessex Trains gave their train 153329 the name St Ives Bay Line and a blue livery with large coloured pictures promoting the line.
+This was done in September 2005 but Wessex Trains lost the franchise for the local lines the following year.